HOPPET v2 release note: Introduction

 This release also includes a range of other additions relative to the original 1.1.0 release documented in \cite{Salam:2008qg}, in particular a Python interface (Section~\ref{sec:pyinterface}), a CMake-based build system (Section~\ref{sec:cmake}), and the ability to write LHAPDF grids (Section~\ref{sec:lhapdf}).
 We have also updated the performance benchmarks and improved the speed for interpolating PDF tables also when loaded from LHAPDF (Section~\ref{sec:v2-performance}). \hoppet can be obtained by executing

-Unified documentation of the whole \hoppet package is part of the distribution at \url{https://github.com/hoppet-code/hoppet} in the \masterlink{doc/} directory.
+Unified documentation of the whole \hoppet package is part of the distribution at \url{https://github.com/hoppet-code/hoppet} in the \masterlink{docs/manual} directory.
 Details of the other changes since release 1.1.0 can be found in the \masterlink{NEWS.md} and \masterlink{ChangeLog} files from the repository.